 How to Use a Private Key Control Self-Directed IRA LLC to Invest in Ethereum

-- Working with IRA Financial Group to purchase cryptocurrencies, such as Bitcoins, Ethereum, Ethereum Classic, or Litecoins with a Self-Directed IRA is quick and easy.
+- Working with IRA Financial Group to purchase cryptocurrencies, such as Bitcoin, Ethereum, Ethereum Classic, or Litecoin with a Self-Directed IRA is quick and easy.

 - Establish a Self-Directed IRA account with IRA Financial Group.

 - Rollover retirement funds, cash or in-kind, tax-free to new Self-Directed IRA account.

 - The IRA assets will then be transferred to the LLC tax-free in exchange for 100% interest in the newly established IRA LLC.